www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_jobs.md

 | Attribute | Description |
 |-----------|-------------|
 | id | The job's unique identifier |
+| requisition_id | An arbitrary ID provided by an external source; does not map to another entity within Greenhouse.
 | status | One of `open`, `closed`, `draft`.
 | departments | An array containing the [department](#departments) which this job belongs to.
 | offices | An array containing the [offices](#offices) this job is associated with.
-| custom_fields | Contains any custom job fields which have been defined by your organization.
 | hiring_team | Lists the names and User IDs of the hiring managers, recruiters, coordinators and sourcers associated with this job.
 For recruiters and coordinators, there is a `responsible` boolean flag which indicates that the user is the responsible recruiter or coordinator for this job.
+| custom_fields | Contains any custom job fields which have been defined by your organization.
 | openings | Lists the openings associated with this job.
 | openings[].id | Custom identifier set by an organization.
 Can be `null`.
 | openings[].status | One of: `["open", "closed"]`